National Park Service Logo

 The main symbol of the National Park Service consists of several elements.

-- The arrowhead embodies the agency’s connection with the culture and historical traditions of the indigenous peoples of America.
+• The arrowhead embodies the agency of the agency’s connection to the culture and historical traditions of the indigenous peoples of the Americas.
 Also, it looks like a pointer that sets the direction of movement.
 This hints that the NPS is constantly striving for development.

-- The bison represents the wild nature of the United States and is a reference to the U.S. Department of the Interior’s seal.
-It was considered a sacred animal by many tribes because it was a source of meat, fur, and bones.
+• The bison represents the wild nature of the United States and is a reference to the U.S. Department of the Interior’s seal.
+It was considered a sacred animal by many tribes because it provided meat, fur, and bones.
 In addition, the bison symbolizes endurance and strength – qualities that correspond to the concept of the National Park Service.
 It disappeared from many regions of North America but was restored thanks to conservation organizations.

-- The sequoia embodies vegetation.
+• The sequoia embodies vegetation.
 These majestic trees live for several millennia under favorable conditions and reach a height of more than 100 meters.
-The quality of the ecosystem can judge their condition.
+Ecosystem quality can be used to assess its condition.
 The sequoia on the emblem hints that protecting natural resources is a long-term mission that requires constant efforts.

 Font and Colors